MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE-stretch.md

-# Configure your RPi and jukebox
+# Configure your Phoniebox on RPi Stretch

+*Written for an tested on Raspbian GNU/Linux 9.4 (stretch) Kernel version: 4.14*

 This is the second step.
-Make sure to go through the [installation](INSTALL.md) first.
+Make sure to go through the [installation](INSTALL-stretch.md) first.

 Once you finished with the configuration, read the [manual](MANUAL.md) to add audio files and RFID cards.